-Despite the decrease in business activities across most segments, Tiong Woon is able to sustain its businesses by leveraging on its strong track record and capabilities as a one-stop integrated services provider in project management for heavy lift and haulage; and marine transportation.

-Tiong Woon remains committed to focusing on our core competencies to deliver high quality and reliable services and solutions to our customers.
+The Group is able to sustain its businesses by leveraging on its strong track record and capabilities as a one-stop integrated services provider in project management for heavy lift and haulage; and marine transportation.
+The Group remains committed to focusing on its core competencies to deliver high quality and reliable services; and solutions to its customers.